Program Provides Scholarships that Cover Tuition, Fees and Books

-Baylee Briggs and Jenna Haas of Bay Village have been selected for Cuyahoga Community College (Tri-C®) Honors Program Fellowships, which offers high-achieving students scholarships to cover tuition, fees and books as they work toward an associate degree.
+Six students from communities covered by The Villager have been selected for Cuyahoga Community College (Tri-C®) Honors Program Fellowships, which offer high-achieving students scholarships to cover tuition, fees and books as they work toward an associate degree.

-Briggs and Haas signed commitment letters with the College during an Aug.
-5 ceremony at the Tommy LiPuma Center for Creative Arts at Metropolitan Campus in Cleveland.
-The scholarships — funded by the Cuyahoga Community College Foundation — are valued at up to $4,250 per academic year.
+The students signed commitment letters with the College during an Aug.
+7 ceremony at Tri-C’s Jerry Sue Thornton Center in Cleveland.
+Each scholarship — funded by donors to the Cuyahoga Community College Foundation — is valued at up to $5,160 per academic year.

-Tri-C’s second fellowship class includes Briggs, Haas and 26 other students who graduated high school with at least a 3.5 GPA and exceptional ACT/SAT scores.
-By entering the scholarship program, they commit to being full-time students and earning a degree from Tri-C within two years.
+The College’s sixth fellowship class features 40 students who graduated high school with at least a 3.5 GPA and outstanding ACT/SAT scores.
+By entering the scholarship program, they commit to being full-time students, maintaining a high GPA and earning a degree from Tri-C within two years.

 The honors fellowship places special emphasis on academic planning, mentoring and portfolio building to reflect student work.
 Smaller honors class sizes also ensure specialized attention for students.

-For more information on the Honors Program Fellowship and eligibility requirements, contact Mausser at 216-987-4660 or email@example.com.
-The goal is to expand the program to up to 60 students in the future.
+For information on the Honors Program Fellowship and eligibility requirements, contact Mausser at 216-987-4660 or firstname.lastname@example.org.